Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Preliminaries

-where $B_\tau$ denotes the standard Brownian motion in $\mathbb{R}^{n_x}$.
+where $B_\tau$ is standard Brownian motion in $\mathbb{R}^{n_x}$.
 It is well-known that given an arbitrary $X_0$, the pdf of $X_{\xi}$ converges to the target pdf $p(x)$ as $\xi \to \infty$~\cite{mou2019high,pavliotis2014stochastic}.
-To solve for $X_\tau$ numerically, we apply the Euler--Maruyama discretization to the Langevin diffusion and obtain the following \emph{unadjusted Langevin algorithm} (ULA):
+To approximate $X_\tau$, we apply the Euler--Maruyama discretization to the Langevin diffusion, yielding the \emph{unadjusted Langevin algorithm} (ULA):

-where $(W_j)_{j\geq 1}$ is an i.i.d. sequence of standard $n_x$-dimensional Gaussian random vectors, and $(\gamma_j)_{j\geq 1}$ is a sequence of step sizes.
-Due to the discretization error, the Metropolis--Hasting algorithm that corrects the error is used together in general~\cite{roberts1996exponential,roberts2002langevin,bou2013nonasymptotic}.
-However, when the stepsize is small enough, such an adjustment can be omitted.
+where $(W_j)_{j\geq 1}$ are i.i.d. standard $n_x$-dimensional Gaussian random vectors, and $(\gamma_j)_{j\geq 1}$ are step sizes.
+While Metropolis--Hastings corrections are often used to mitigate discretization error~\cite{roberts1996exponential,bou2013nonasymptotic}, small step sizes can eliminate the need for such adjustments.
+In this work, we propose adaptive step sizes and iteration counts that ensure improved concentration properties, as discussed in Section~\ref{sec:alg}.